IbrahimDuale/ChatRoomApp/README.md

 ## Database Structure

-**Message Database** contains all messages room_id : string
+**Message Database** contains all messages
+- room_id : string
-- id of the room the message belongs to. member_id : string
+    - id of the room the message belongs to.
+- member_id : string
-- id of the message's creator. content : string
+    - id of the message's creator.
+- content : string
-- message text
+    - message content.
-time : Date
+- time : Date
     - date message was created

-**Room Name Database** contains the name of each room room_id : string
+**Room Name Database** contains the name of each room
+- room_id : string
-- id of the room the name belongs to. name : string
+    - id of the room the name belongs to.
+- name : string
     - name of the room.

-**Room Members Database** contains members of each room room_id : string
+**Room Members Database** contains members of each room
+- room_id : string
-- id of the room the the members are connected to member_id : string
+    - id of the room the the members are connected to
+- member_id : string
     - id of a member of the room.
-name : string
+- name : string
     - display name of the member with ${member_id}.

 ## API Design